 Bulk Tack-SS1H is an anionic emulsion specifically designed for priming old pavement before patching and overlay.
-Tack SS-1H is available in pails, drums and in bulk at our Kansas City, Denver, Oklahoma City, Minneapolis and Tulsa branches.
+Tack SS-1H is available in pails, drums and in bulk at our Kansas City, Denver, Oklahoma City, and Tulsa branches.

 Industrial Cutbacks are cutback asphalts blended with asphalt pitches and solvents, designed to dry quickly and leave a hard asphalt coating.
 They can withstand higher temperatures and environmental conditions (such as rain) better than softer conventional cutbacks.
 Can also be used as the base asphalt product for undercoating and roofing products.

 Foundation Coatings are primarily rapid cure cutback asphalts, either conventional or industrial.
 They are used for building foundations and subsurface applications such as bridge pilings.
 Asphalt emulsions can also be used for foundation coatings provided the necessary modifications are performed by the buyer.